-Evaluate Pharma database was used to extract the issue date products count by therapeutic area and by regulatory stage.
-We extract issue date, price and the amount of money raised from the Nasdaq site.
+The Evaluate Pharma database was used to extract the issue date products count according to therapeutic area and regulatory stage.
+We extracted the issue date, price and amount of money raised from the Nasdaq site.
 Trading data of closing price and volume were retrieved from Yahoo Finance.
-Market capitalization is for December of the IPO year.
-It was calculated by multiplying the number of shares appearing in the firms’ profit and loss statement by the stock price on that day.
+Market capitalization was calculated for December of the IPO year by multiplying the number of shares appearing in the firms’ profit and loss statement by the stock price on that day.
 The result was confirmed with the value appearing on the stockraw.com website.

-Table 1 displays IPOs statistics in the U.S. The part of biopharmaceutical firms from all the IPOs is increasing consistently from 12% in 2013 to 32% in 2018.
+Table 1 displays IPO statistics in the United States.
+The proportion of biopharmaceutical firms among all the IPOs increased consistently from 12% in 2013 to 32% in 2018.

-Table 1 – IPOs per year
+Table 1: IPOs Per Year